-Align the holes in the support #49 to the tapped holes in the support plate lock.
-You should now apply Locktite and tighten the four screws #48 sequentially in 20 in-lb increments to 88 inch-lbs max.
+Align the holes in the support #49 to the tapped holes in the support lock plate.
+You should now apply Locktite® and tighten the four screws #48 sequentially in 20 in-lb increments to 88 inch-lbs max.
 You will need a 1⁄4 inch socket.

-If all you were intending was to tighten the bolts you don't have to disassemble everything, apply the Locktite one bolt at a time.
+If all you were intending was to tighten the bolts you don't have to disassemble everything, apply Locktite® and torque the bolts one at a time.